arcilli/investsuite-api-docs/docs/common_scenarios/thematic_search.md

 ---
-title: Retrieve instrument groups
+title: Thematic search
 ---

-## Thematic search
+## Instrument groups

 The InvestSuite quant team composes and actively manages a list of themes (instrument groups) such as Healthcare, Clean & Green economy, Social trends each holding an applicable list of financial instruments.
 The aim of thematic search is to offer in the context of self execution, complementary to other search mechanisms, to your clients a means to filter the stock universe to their personal preference and view.
 To retrieve themes and selected instruments within them perform a `GET` request against the  `instrument_groups` endpoint.